UshaMakoa/cividoc-user-en/docs/index.md

 ## credits

 This User Guide is a team effort by many community members, supported by the Documentation Working Group.
 Their ongoing work helps keep the guide useful and up to date.

----

-**Suggestion:** To make the documentation easier to use, consider splitting content into separate pages such as "Getting started with CiviCRM," "User tasks," and "Technical setup" for more detailed topics.
-This helps new users find the right information without feeling overwhelmed.